Torrie Dunlap, CPLP

 Viviana received her B.S. in Human Services with an emphasis in Youth Development and Leadership from Springfield College in San Diego and enjoys being able to support all programs in their journey to inclusion.
 Viviana loves traveling; she has visited 10 countries in Europe, all throughout her beloved Mexico, and Belize.
 She plans to continue to travel and further her education from Springfield College and obtain her Master’s degree in Organizational Leadership and Development.

 Dora comes to KIT with a rich background in both education and design.
 She earned a bachelor of art degree from UC Berkeley and a certificate in Web & Media Design from Coleman University.
 She has received recognition for her work, including two awards from GDUSA, four Best in Design awards from Coleman University, a Berkeley Art Alumni Group and a New Genres Award.
-Her professional memberships/affiliations include NTEN, AIGA, The eLearning Guild, SD Flash Users Group, California Alumni Association and Coleman University Alumni Professional Society.
+Her professional memberships/affiliations include NTEN, AIGA, The eLearning Guild, California Alumni Association and Coleman University Alumni Professional Society.

 Dora has a decade of experience working in a variety of capacities with children ages 4–11.
 In 2008 she started her own business teaching kids how to make comic books.
 While working at an Early Intervention program for two years, Dora had the privilege of witnessing the tremendous joy that comes to a family when their child has made progress in reaching their potential through support of those around them.
 Dora is excited to contribute to KIT’s continued success!